seapagan/fastapi-redis-cache-reborn/README.md

-Right now the code is basically the same as the original project, but I have updated the Package management system to use `Poetry`, the dependencies and the CI/CD pipeline.
+Right now the code is basically the same as the original project, but I have updated the Package management system to use `Poetry`, the dependencies and the CI/CD pipeline, and added type-hinting.
 I've also merged some open PRs from the original project that fixed some issues.

 See the [TODO File](TODO.md) file for a list of things I plan to do in the near future.